Etching of Cr tips for scanning tunneling microscopy of cleavable oxides: Introduction

-Spin-polarized scanning tunneling microscopy (SP-STM) is a powerful technique for real-space imaging of atomic-scale spin features.~\cite{Wiesendanger_RMP_2009} Its implementation, starting from a conventional scanning tunneling microscope (STM) setup, requires careful preparation of (1) a tip with a well-defined magnetic termination and (2) a test sample with nanoscale magnetic structure.
+Spin-polarized scanning tunneling microscopy (SP-STM) is a powerful technique for real-space imaging of atomic-scale spin features.~\cite{Wiesendanger_RMP_2009, Bode_RPP_2003} Its implementation, starting from a conventional scanning tunneling microscope (STM) setup, requires careful preparation of (1) a tip with a well-defined magnetic termination and (2) a test sample with nanoscale magnetic structure.

 Tips for SP-STM have been fabricated using bulk ferromagnetic (FM)~\cite{Cavallini_RSI_2000, Ceballos_SS_2003} or antiferromagnetic (AF)~\cite{Shvets_JAP_1992, LiBassi_APL_2007} materials, or by evaporating a thin magnetic film on a nonmagnetic tip.~\cite{Kubetzka_PRL_2002, Rodary_APL_2011} While FM tips afford larger spin contrast, AF tips produce negligible stray fields and are better suited for nondestructive imaging.
-AF tips etched from bulk Cr are one emerging candidate for SP-STM, ideal for their monatomic composition and high N\'{e}el temperature of 311 K. They typically exhibit a canted tip magnetization which is rotatable in a 2 T field,~\cite{Corbetta_JJAP_2012} sensitive to all 3D spatial components,~\cite{Schlenhoff_APL_2010} and capable of atomic-resolution imaging.~\cite{LiBassi_APL_2007} However, the extent to which the electrochemical preparation influences these characteristics is poorly understood.
-Systematic studies have been mostly limited to nonmagnetic W tips.~\cite{Ibe_JVSTA_1990, Bastiman_JVSTB_2010}
+AF tips etched from bulk Cr are one emerging candidate for SP-STM, ideal for their monatomic composition and high N\'{e}el temperature of 311 K. They typically exhibit a canted tip magnetization which is rotatable in a 2 T field, sensitive to all 3D spatial components, and capable of atomic-resolution imaging.~\cite{LiBassi_APL_2007, Schlenhoff_APL_2010, Corbetta_JJAP_2012, Romming_Science_2013, Doi_PRB_2015} However, the extent to which the electrochemical preparation influences these characteristics is poorly understood.
+Systematic studies of tip etching parameters have been mostly limited to nonmagnetic W, whose electrochemistry differs notably from that of Cr.~\cite{Ibe_JVSTA_1990, Oliva_RSI_1996, Bastiman_JVSTB_2010}

-A major practical advantage of bulk Cr tips is that they circumvent the need for complex ultra-high vacuum (UHV) cleaning and evaporation procedures, as well as \textit{in-situ} tip exchange.~\cite{Schlenhoff_APL_2010} However, the test magnetic systems commonly used (e.g. Cr(001),~\cite{LiBassi_APL_2007} Fe/W(110),~\cite{Schlenhoff_APL_2010} Co/Cu(111)~\cite{Corbetta_JJAP_2012}) still involve extensive surface preparation in a UHV environment.
-It is natural to ask whether a similar simplification can be achieved by selecting a cleavable material with an appropriate magnetic landscape for spin-polarized imaging.
+A major practical advantage of bulk Cr tips is that they circumvent the need for complex ultra-high vacuum (UHV) cleaning and evaporation procedures, as well as \textit{in-situ} tip exchange.
+However, the magnetic samples so far used to quantify spin polarization, e.g.\ Fe$_3$O$_4$,~\cite{Shvets_JAP_1992} Cr(001),~\cite{LiBassi_APL_2007} Fe/W(110),~\cite{Schlenhoff_APL_2010} and Co/Cu(111)~\cite{Corbetta_JJAP_2012}, all involve extensive surface preparation in a UHV environment.